TheEightBot/enterprise-application-patterns-using-maui/validation.md

 \<Label Text=\"{Binding UserName.Errors, Converter={StaticResource FirstValidationErrorConverter}\"\
        Style=\"{StaticResource ValidationErrorLabelStyle}\" /\>

-Each Label binds to the Errors property of the view model object that\'s being validated.
+Each Label binds to the Errors property of the view model object that's being validated.
 The Errors property is provided by the ValidatableObject\<T\> class, and is of type List\<string\>.
 Because the Errors property can contain multiple validation errors, the